rwilliams/jrubywiki/IdeasOnIRPersistence.md

 ## Introduction

 Our GSoc project on IR Persistence lead to several interesting discoveries.
-The overhead of parsing generic grammars can be quite a bit more expensive than we thought.
+One discovery was that the overhead of parsing generic grammars can be quite a bit more expensive than we thought.
 This document is talking about a new proposed grammar along with some hand-waving arguments why I think they will be quicker.

 Another quick statement about one our goals.
 We really want this format to be readable so we can
 - Read it (duh)